leofavre/canivete/docs/index.md

 When used with `Array.prototype.reduce()`, returns the closest value to the one passed as parameter.

-If two or more values are as close to the base value as each other, the first one found will prevail.
+If two or more results are found, the first one is returned.

 Note that reducing arrays with non-numeric values using `toClosest()` can lead to unexpected results.